Locations

 Best Practices for Assigning User Types in SAP

 By following best practices, you can ensure users have sufficient access to do their jobs without overspending or violating license terms.
-Below, we outline common mistakes to avoid and strategies to optimize user license distribution.

 Read about SAP Named User Licensing.